Loose ear decompositions and their applications to right-angled Artin groups: Applications of loose ear decompositions of RAAGs

-\begin{proof} The case where the graphs $\Gamma$ and $\Lambda$ are isomorphic corresponds to the case where $A(\Gamma)$ and $A(\Lambda)$ are isomorphic, which is covered by~\cite[Theorem~2.6]{kob21}.
+\begin{proof} The case where the graphs $\Gamma$ and $\Lambda$ are isomorphic corresponds to the case where $A(\Gamma)$ and $A(\Lambda)$ are isomorphic, which is covered by~\cite[Theorem~15.2.6]{kob22}.
 Assume that the graphs $\Gamma$ and $\Lambda$ are not isomorphic.
 Every smoothing homomorphism corresponds to a vertex smoothing which corresponds uniquely to an edge subdivision.
 Hence, for a graph subdivision of $\Gamma$, we can construct the corresponding sequence of smoothing homomorphisms.
-If we are given a sequence of smoothing homomorphisms instead, we invoke \cite[Theorem~2.6]{kob21} to obtain the underlying edge subdivisions forming the graph subdivision. \end{proof}
+If we are given a sequence of smoothing homomorphisms instead, we invoke \cite[Theorem~15.2.6]{kob22} to obtain the underlying edge subdivisions forming the graph subdivision. \end{proof}

-Graph subdivisions can be used to characterise planar graphs in terms of RAAGs.
-For this, let $K_5$ be the complete graph on $5$ vertices and $K_{3, 3}$ be the complete bipartite graph obtained as a join of two graphs of $3$ isolated vertices.
+Graph subdivisions can be used to characterize planar graphs in terms of RAAGs.
+For this, let $K_5$ be the complete graph on $5$ vertices and $K_{3, 3}$ be the complete bipartite graph obtained as a join of two graphs of $3$ isolated vertices each.